 Office of Foreign Assets Control, U.S. Department of Treasury (OFAC) administers and enforces economic and trade sanctions to protect against threats to national security, foreign policy or the economy.
 OFAC also maintains a list of individuals and entities that requires special consideration.

 Sanctions may be comprehensive embargoes, which prohibit most activities with the embargoed country, or targeted sanctions that ban specific activities with or within a given country.
 A summary description of each particular embargo or sanctions program may be found on Sanctions Program and Country Summaries and on Regulations by Industry pages of the OFAC website.
 In certain instances, OFAC may have the authority by means of a specific license to permit a person or entity to engage in a transaction which otherwise would be prohibited; however, legislation may restrict that authority.
-In the event that you are interested in undertaking an educational or research activity in a country subject to embargoes or specific sanctions, please contact the University’s Office of Export Controls Services to determine whether a license is a possible option.
+In the event that you are interested in undertaking an educational or research activity in a country subject to embargoes or specific sanctions, please contact the University’s Office of Trade Compliance to determine whether a license is a possible option.

 As part of its enforcement efforts, OFAC publishes a list of over 6,000 individuals and companies owned or controlled by, or acting for or on behalf of, targeted countries.
 It also lists individuals, groups, and entities, such as terrorists and narcotics traffickers designated under programs that are not country-specific.
 Collectively, such individuals and companies are called “Specially Designated Nationals” or “SDNs.”
 Their assets are blocked and U.S. persons are generally prohibited from dealing with them.
 The Specially Designated Nationals and Blocked Persons list is frequently updated by OFAC.